Skip to main content

 const item = document.querySelector('.item');

-item.parentElement; // Direct parent
+item.parentElement; // Direct parent (one level up)

-item.closest('.container'); // Closest ancestor matching selector
+item.closest('.container'); // Closest ancestor matching a CSS selector

-item.children; // HTMLCollection of child elements
+item.children; // HTMLCollection of direct child elements only

-item.firstElementChild; // First child element
+item.firstElementChild; // First child element (skips text nodes)

 item.lastElementChild; // Last child element

-// Siblings
+// Siblings -- walking SIDEWAYS

-item.nextElementSibling; // Next sibling element
+item.nextElementSibling; // Next sibling element (or null if last)

-item.previousElementSibling; // Previous sibling element
+item.previousElementSibling; // Previous sibling element (or null if first)

 3. Modifying Elements

-Text & HTML Content
+Text and HTML Content

 const heading = document.querySelector('h1');